Terminal and Shell

 # Copy a file to a remote serverscp file.txt ubuntu@54.123.45.67:/home/ubuntu/

-# Copy a file from a remote serverscp ubuntu@54.123.45.67:/var/log/syslog ./syslog-copy.txtIf you get a “permission denied” error on your key file, fix its permissions:
+# Copy a file from a remote serverscp ubuntu@54.123.45.67:/var/log/syslog ./syslog-copy.txtIf SSH says your private key permissions are too open and refuses to use it, fix the permissions:

 chmod 400 ~/Downloads/cs312-key.pemGetting Help